Abdelaziz-Mohammed/Coral-E-Commerce/README.md

 ```sh
 npm run dev
 ```
-### 4️⃣ Open Your Browser and Navigate to `http://localhost:3000`
+### 4️⃣ Open Your Browser and Navigate to `http://localhost:3000/Coral-E-Commerce/`

 ## 🌍 Deployment
-The project is deployed on Vercel.
-You can access it [here](https://your-vercel-deployment-link.com).
+The project is deployed using GitHub pages.
+You can access it [here](https://abdelaziz-mohammed.github.io/Coral-E-Commerce/).

 ## 👨‍💻 Author
 **Eng.
 Abdelaziz Mohamed**